utdata/icj-class/static-apps/static-06-bake-blog.md

 ## Config the data

 - Open your `project.config.json` file.
 - In the `files` array, we need to add a new value.
-You can copy/paste one of the other ones, but make sure you include the comma that separates each entry.
+You can copy/paste one of the other examples, but make sure you include the comma that separates each entry.
   - Update the `fileID` with the ID of your new Google Doc.
 It's the part of the URL just before `/edit/`.
   - Set the `type` as "doc".
   - Set the `name` as "blog".